 Warm colors, cool water, chaotic patterns, symmetry–and pink as the ultimate neutral color.
 Jawaharlal Nehru said India is a bundle of contradictions held together by strong but invisible threads.
 This week on Gardenista, Michelle and Erin explore how contradictions enhance the gardens and outdoor spaces of India.

-Above: One of our favorite gardeners goes indoors: see Required Reading: The House Gardener by Isabelle Palmer.
+- One of our favorite gardeners goes indoors: see Required Reading: The House Gardener by Isabelle Palmer.

-Above: Maria shows us how to make rose petal honey inspired by her trip to India.
+- Maria shows us how to make rose petal honey inspired by her trip to India.